arunsha1983/Nornir3_8021x-_Switch_Configurator/README.md

 1. Pull the docker image  and run it in your computer/server docker container.
 It is best as it will contains all dependencies and work without any issues.
 2. Clone the Github Repository and running the code on a computer/server with Python Virtual Environment.
 Install requirements.txt then run the python script

+If you are clone the github repositiry to your Python virtual Environment use the `pip3 freeze -r requirements.txt` to install all the dependencies.

 Note: As always, **test** your changes to a demo host in a lab environment **before** actually using it in a production environment.